arnobchak/IoT-Projects-with-NodeMCU/README.md

-IoT Projects with NodeMCU ESP8266 Arduino Board
-This repository contains multiple IoT projects using the NodeMCU ESP8266 board to read data from various sensors and publish it to an MQTT broker for monitoring or control.
-The setup includes sensors for light (LDR), distance (Ultrasonic), temperature and humidity (DHT22/11), OLED display, LED control, air quality monitoring, push buttons, and motion detection.
-Additionally, we integrate ThingSpeak as a visualization platform for real-time data tracking.
+NodeMCU ESP8266 IoT Projects with MQTT, ThingSpeak, and Node-RED This repository provides a collection of IoT projects using the NodeMCU ESP8266 board to interface with various sensors.
+It demonstrates how to read sensor data, publish it to an MQTT broker, visualize it on ThingSpeak, and control it through Node-RED.
+This setup enables real-time monitoring, remote control, and customized automation.

-Project Overview
+Project Overview with Node-RED Integration
-Each project involves connecting a specific sensor to the NodeMCU ESP8266, reading sensor data, and then publishing it to an MQTT broker.
-Using ThingSpeak, you can visualize and analyze sensor data trends over time, accessible from anywhere with internet access.
+Each project demonstrates connecting a sensor to the NodeMCU ESP8266, reading its data, and publishing it to an MQTT broker.
+With Node-RED, you can create interactive dashboards to monitor data and control devices, enhancing the monitoring and automation capabilities beyond basic MQTT and ThingSpeak.

 Table of Contents
 Requirements